mk-imagine/SFSU-CSC648-SchoolClassifiedsApp/credentials/README.md

 6. Database password - csc648team8
 7. Database name (basically the name that contains all your tables)
 8. Instructions on how to use the above information.

+To SSH onto the server, use the following command when in the credentials folder: ssh -i "team8key.pem" ubuntu@54.90.37.137

+MySQL is installed but a database has not been initialized.

 # Most important things to Remember
 ## These values need to kept update to date throughout the semester. <br>